dharsandip/patient_ehr_summarization_multi_agents_langgraph/README.txt

 Summary agent: It summarizes the patient EHR based on the section wise medical information that it receives from all other nodes.

+Steps to setup and run:

+1. Create your python environment

+2. Install the dependencies (pip install -r requirements.txt)

+3. Go to https://console.groq.com/keys, sign up and get your free API key for Groq and set the environment variable for the api key (GROQ_API_KEY) in your .env file and keep it in the working directory.
+   Sample .env is provided in this GitHub repo.

+4. Go to your working directory from console (command prompt), type and run:    streamlit run healthcare_multi_agents_langgraph_llama3.py

+5. Streamlit App will be launched